utkarshcmu/grafana.org/content/blog/2018-12-11-loki-prometheus-inspired-open-source-logging-for-cloud-natives.md

 While these didn’t always directly tell me what is wrong, they usually got me close enough to look at the code and figure out what is going wrong.
 Then I can either scale up the service (if the service is overloaded) or deploy the fix.

 ### Logging
 Prometheus works great, Jaeger is getting there, and kubectl was decent.
 The label model was powerful enough for me to get to the bottom of erroring services.
-If I found that the ingester service was erroring, I’d do: `kc --namespace prod logs -l name=ingester | grep XXX`  to get the relevant logs and grep through them.
+If I found that the ingester service was erroring, I’d do: `kubectl --namespace prod logs -l name=ingester | grep XXX`  to get the relevant logs and grep through them.

 If I found a particular instance was erroring or if I wanted to tail the logs of a service, I’d have to use the individual pod for tailing as kubectl doesn’t let you tail based on label selectors.
 This is not ideal, but works for most use-cases.

 This worked, as long as the pod wasn’t crashing or wasn’t being replaced.
 If the pod or node is terminated, the logs are lost forever.
 Also, kubectl only stores recent logs, so we’re blind when we want logs from the day before or earlier.
 Further, having to jump from Grafana to CLI and back again wasn’t ideal.
-We needed a solution that reduced context switching, but many of the solutions we explored were super pricey or didn’t scale very well.
+We needed a solution that reduced context switching, and many of the solutions we explored were super pricey or didn’t scale very well.

 This was expected as they do waaaay more than select + grep, which is essentially what we needed.
 After looking at existing solutions, we decided to build our own.

 ### Loki
 Not happy with any of the open-source solutions, we started speaking to people and noticed that A LOT of people had the same issues.
 Infact, I’ve come to realise that lots of developers still SSH and grep/tail the logs on machines even today!
-The solutions they were using either too pricey or not stable enough.
+The solutions they were using were either too pricey or not stable enough.
 Infact, people were being asked to log less which we think is an anti-pattern for logs.
 We thought we could build something that we internally, and the wider open-source community could use.
 We had one main goal:

 * Keep it simple.
 Just support grep!